aquavitae/norman/doc/source/validate.rst

     unchanged.

     The return value is always a `datetime.date` object.
-If the value cannot be converted an exception is raised.
+If the value cannot be converted a `ValidationError` is raised.

 .. function:: todatetime([fmt])